pdf-raku/PDF-raku/README.md

   - `:!repair` causes the read to load only the trailer dictionary and cross reference tables from the tail of the PDF (Cross Reference Table or a PDF 1.5+ Stream).
 Remaining objects will be lazily loaded on demand.
   - `:repair` causes the reader to perform a full scan, ignoring and recalculating the cross reference stream/index and stream lengths.
 This can be handy if the PDF document has been hand-edited.

-- `$doc.update( :patch-file("path") )`
+- `$doc.update( :annex("path") )`
 This performs an incremental update to the input pdf, which must be indexed `PDF` (not applicable to PDF's opened with `:repair`, FDF or JSON files).
 A new section is appended to the PDF that contains only updated and newly created objects.
 This method can be used as a fast and efficient way to make small updates to a large existing PDF document.
-    - `:patch-file` - saves just the update section to a separate file.
+    - `:annex` - saves just an update section to a separate file.
 This may be useful in a mail-merge scenario, where multiple PDF's are being produced from a common base PDF template.
-Each can be reconstituted by appending the patch-file to the base PDF.
+Each can be reconstituted by appending the annex file to the base PDF.

 - `$doc.save-as("mydoc-2.pdf", :compress, :rebuild)`